Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Introduction

 \section{Introduction}

-Continual learning (CL) seeks to enable models to incorporate new information while retaining previously learnt knowledge, thereby addressing the problem of catastrophic forgetting (CF)~\citep{mcclelland1995there, mccloskey1989catastrophic}.
+Continual learning (CL) allows models to lean new skills while retaining prior knowledge, effectively mitigating catastrophic forgetting (CF)~\citep{mcclelland1995there, mccloskey1989catastrophic}.
 This capability is essential in dynamic real-world settings, where models must continuously adapt to evolving data while preserving previously acquired knowledge~\citep{zhang2023vqacl}.
-While significant advances have been made in CL, research has predominantly focused on unimodal tasks, particularly image classification~\citep{wang2022dualprompt, wang2022continual, kirkpatrick2017overcoming, NEURIPS2023_15294ba2, marouf2024weightedensemblemodelsstrong, zhou2024expandable}.
-However, real-world applications often demand more sophisticated multimodal learning approaches, especially for tasks that integrate visual and textual information.
-Visual Question Answering (VQA) stands as a representative multimodal task, requiring models to simultaneously process and reason over both images and natural language.
-For instance, answering questions like ``\textit{What color is the car on the left?}'' or ``\textit{How many trucks are visible?}'' demands both object recognition from the image and an understanding of the linguistic query structure~\citep{zhang2023vqacl, schwenk2022okvqa, yang2022zero, cheng2023vindlu, Wang_2023_ICCV}.
+Despite significant advances in CL, most research has focused on unimodal tasks (\eg image classification)~\citep{wang2022dualprompt, wang2022continual, kirkpatrick2017overcoming, NEURIPS2023_15294ba2, marouf2024weightedensemblemodelsstrong, zhou2024expandable}.
+However, real-world applications often require multimodal learning that integrates complex visual and textual reasoning.
+Visual Question Answering (VQA) stands as a representative multimodal task, requiring models to jointly interpret visual content and natural language.
+For instance, answering questions like ``\textit{What color is the car on the left?}'' or ``\textit{How many trucks are visible?}'' requires robust object recognition and a nuanced grasp of the linguistic query structure~\citep{zhang2023vqacl, schwenk2022okvqa, yang2022zero, cheng2023vindlu, Wang_2023_ICCV}.